 All in all, it's been a fun ride.
 I've met a lot of good people and have many fond memories.
-I do wonder from time to time where I would be and what I would be doing if I had chosen the other option presented to me at age thirteen when the Beagle/Bassett made its way onto our front porch.
+I do wonder from time to time where I would be and what I would be doing if I had chosen the other option presented to me at age thirteen, when the Beagle/Bassett made its way onto our front porch.

-Now as we celebrate a brand new year and our animal kingdom continues to grow, I hope many more youngsters will follow in Eric Ringle's footsteps deciding to begin a lifelong journey in our wonderful sport of purebred dogs.
+I hope many more youngsters will follow in Eric Ringle's footsteps by deciding to begin a lifelong journey in our wonderful sport of purebred dogs. ■